Nipple Reconstruction After Mastectomy & Breast Reconstruction–

 Alternatives to Nipple Reconstruction Surgery

 Nipple tattoos are becoming an increasingly popular option for women who have undergone breast reconstruction surgery after cancer.
 Techniques have improved to the point where it is difficult to tell the difference.
-Dr. Ali is an expert at creating extremely natural-looking 3D tattoos using medical tattooing in our office.
-READ MORE ABOUT NIPPLE TATTOOS HERE
+Dr. Ali can refer you to a specialized nipple tattoo expert who can create extremely natural-looking 3D tattoos using medical tattooing.

 The decision to have nipple reconstruction surgery is extremely personal.
 There are many options available, and it is important for you to be completely comfortable with the procedure itself, and more importantly, with the surgeon who will perform it.